microsoft/fluentui/packages/react-components/react-field/docs/Spec.md

 The props added are:

-- `id` - An ID is generated if not present on the child.
+- `id` - Uses the child's `id` prop if set; otherwise generates an ID and sets it on the child.
 This is used as the label's `htmlFor`.
 - `aria-labelledby` - The label's ID.
 - `aria-describedby` - The validationMessage and/or hint's ID.
 - `aria-invalid` - If validationState is error (which is the default when a validationMessage is set).